punchplatform/kooker/README.md

 ### Development version

-Kooker can be launched with Punch development version, execute :
+Kooker can be launched with a development version of Punch, execute:

 ```sh
 make PUNCH_VERSION=8.0-dev start